 Fit and Proper Person Fee Policy

-The application fee is set at 2 hours on existing hourly rate (PPP fees structure as effective as 01/04/21 – see link here. page 13)
+The application fee is set at 2 hours on existing hourly rate – see link here.

 If the application determination exceeds 2 hours an hourly rate is chargeable for each hour, or part thereof.

 An annual fee for checking is directly cost recovery, based on existing hourly rates.